Logo developed by Tony Sahara for the ROSES TO MISSIONS action

 Without a doubt, the most dangerous weapons in the world are nuclear weapons.
 Due to long-lived radioactive contamination, nuclear weapons also poison the land and water for generations to come, increasing the risk of cancer and genetic mutation for all living beings.
 Not only do they cause overwhelming, unimaginable devastation but recent scientific research reaffirms the concept of “nuclear winter,” finding that even a “limited” nuclear war could cause a global famine.

-URGE: Congress members to sign the ICAN Pledge.
+Urge Congress members to sign the ICAN Pledge.

-EDUCATE: yourself, your community and your elected officials on the nuclear threat.
+Educate yourself, your community and your elected officials on the nuclear threat.
 Learn more about nuclear weapons and what is being done to abolish them.

 • research on nuclear weapons;